-BTS meets the Golden Arches: McDonald’s unveils a new meal inspired by the K-Pop superstars
+BTS meets the Golden Arches: McDonald’s unveils a new meal inspired by the K-pop superstars

 coming this May: #TheBTSMeal

-The meal will initially launch in the U.S., Canada, and Brazil, before rolling out concert-tour style to about 47 other countries spanning six continents between May 27 and June 25.
+The meal will initially launch in the U.S., Canada, and Brazil, before rolling out concert-tour-style to about 47 other countries spanning six continents between May 27 and June 25.
 This is the first time McDonald’s is adding something even remotely new to its menu for one of its celebrity-styled meals.
 While both the J Balvin and Travis Scott meals were made up of existing McDonald’s products, the dipping sauces for the BTS edition were previously only available in South Korea.

 While there were no specific details, McDonald’s did hint at “more surprises in the coming weeks” around this collaboration.
 Could we be in for BTS x Golden Arches streetwear?
 The brand’s merchandise collab of more than 100 items with Travis Scott was wildly popular with collectors and resellers.

 It’s also the first time McDonald’s will be tapping a true global phenomenon.
 BTS fans, known as the ARMY, are legion, with more than 48 million subscribers to the YouTube channel, 40 million Instagram followers, and about 30 million Twitter followers.
-They’ve exhibited their collective power and influence in a number of creative ways, like taking over anti-Black hashtags, and matching the band’s $1 million donation in support of Black Lives Matter.
+They’ve exhibited their collective power and influence in a number of creative ways, such as taking over anti-Black hashtags and matching the band’s $1 million donation in support of Black Lives Matter.

 Coming this May: The BTS Meal pic.twitter.com/iarw2gYMsx